 MSE stands among the best materials, metallurgy and ceramics departments in the nation.
 The department firmly believes that research is teaching, and so students of all levels are involved in almost every research and development project.
+The bachelor’s degree program provides a broad materials science and engineering core with specialization in ceramics, electronic materials, metals or polymeric and biomaterials.
+Biomaterials is also taught at the combination bachelor’s/master’s level.

 100 Rhines Hall